matejson/snake-canvas/README.md

 # Snake
 A popular game made in HTML Canvas.
+It is a grid based game where the player plays as a snake and has to eat his food.
 Control using the arrows

 ## Technologies used in this project:
 * CSS